Luucaaas/Bot-Amazon/readme.md

 | 📸 Error Screenshot    | Captures screenshots on critical errors |
 | ⚙️ Multi-machine Ready | KPI tracking across multiple machines/accounts |
 | 🧩 Easy Setup          | Editable `config.json` configuration file |

 ---

+## ⚙️ How It Works

+- The bot logs into Amazon using the credentials provided in config.json. ⚠️ A captcha may appear at launch and must be solved manually.
+- It navigates to the product page specified in product_url.txt.
+- It checks if the item is in stock, and sold and shipped by Amazon.
+- If the conditions are not met, the bot refreshes the page as many times as specified in config.json.
+- If the conditions are met, the bot clicks "Buy Now", then "Place your order", and shuts down automatically.
+- If the item remains unavailable after all refresh attempts, the bot exits cleanly.

+---